h2oai/h2o-3/h2o-docs/new_look_docs/includes/_Flow.rst

 This guide walks through using Flow, H2O's web UI, for machine learning projects.

-Within the Flow web page hit the ``h`` key - a list of helpful shortcuts will appear on your screen:
+Within the Flow web page, pressing the ``h`` key will open a list of helpful shortcuts on your screen:

 .. figure:: ../images/Flow_shortcuts.png
    :alt: help menu